hpfeeds/hpfeeds/docs/broker.rst

 If you are running the broker outside of Docker please not that Windows is not supported and you must be using Python 3.6 or later.

+The examples below assume support for docker-compose 2.1 files or later. hpfeeds should still work if you have an older environment, but you will need to write your own docker-compose configuration for your older docker-compose installation.

 Super-easy throwaway test broker
 ================================